 As a mom, I was always worried since the day my baby arrived whether he is having enough?
 Is my milk enough for him?
 I even tried expressing and feeding him just to compare with what different sources recommend.
-Though it was said that if your breast feels light and your baby slept after each feeding and wet atleast 6 nappies a day- it’s going right.
+Though it was said that if your breast feels light and your baby slept after each feeding and wet at least 6 nappies a day- it’s going right.

-But he may also sleep being tired sucking and sleep hungry or half full or he may pee 6 or more times as the temperature is little cold… Is that the case with me, that worry was making me nuts as I was told my baby is big, hence he may need more.
+But he may also sleep being tired sucking and sleep hungry or half full or he may pee 6 or more times as the temperature is a little cold… Is that the case with me, that worry was making me nuts as I was told my baby is big, hence he may need more.

-After consulting with lot of paediatrics, talking to lot of new moms, reading various books and webs, I finally came to a conclusion that there is no rule or quantity (as mentioned on the formula milk) which can help tell you if your little one for enough and is content.
+After consulting with a lot of paediatrics, talking to a lot of new moms, reading various books and webs, I finally came to a conclusion that there is no rule or quantity (as mentioned on the formula milk) which can help tell you if your little one for enough and is content.
 Each baby is different and each day may also be different.

 So how do we know how are we doing?

 The best way is to track their weight.

 Babies normally drop 10% of their weight in their first few days because it’s the excess water they are holding, which takes normally for 3-4 days to settle.

 So it is suggested not to refer the birth weight for this purpose.
 You should ideally check the baby’s weight after a week, probably when it’s your first paediatric appointment or the day you check out from your hospital (around 3-4 days).
 This weight is kind of stable and when you start feeding BM or FM, the baby starts gaining weight.
 The instant check on your baby could be a healthy weight gain.

 So to check and track if you are doing well with your newly acquired feeding skills, track his weight.
 The baby should gain around 800-1200 grams a month i.e roughly around 200-250 grams a week.